India strongly rejects China's objection to Vice President Naidu's Arunachal visit | Law-Order

 - India

-India on Wednesday strongly rejected China's objection to a recent visit to Arunachal Pradesh by Vice President M Venkaiah Naidu, asserting that the state is an ''integral and inalienable'' part of India.
-External Affairs Ministry Spokesperson Arindam Bagchi said objecting to the visit of Indian leaders to a state of India ''does not stand to reason and understanding'' of Indian people.
+India on Wednesday strongly rejected China's objection to a recent visit to Arunachal Pradesh by Vice President M Venkaiah Naidu, asserting that the state is an ''integral and inalienable'' part of India and such a reaction does not stand to ''reason and understanding'' of the Indian people.

+Rebutting China's comments, External Affairs Ministry Spokesperson Arindam Bagchi also said India expects that the Chinese side will work for a speedy resolution of the remaining issues in eastern Ladakh while referring to the ''unilateral attempts'' by that country to alter the status quo in the mountainous region.

 ''We have noted the comments made today by the Chinese official spokesperson.
 We reject such comments.
 Arunachal Pradesh is an integral and inalienable part of India,'' Bagchi said.

-He was responding to a question on comments by a spokesperson of the Chinese foreign ministry objecting to Naidu's visit to Arunachal Pradesh over the weekend.

 ''Indian leaders routinely travel to the state of Arunachal Pradesh as they do to any other state of India.
-Objecting to the visit of Indian leaders to a state of India does not stand to reason and understanding of Indian people,'' Bagchi said.
+Objecting to the visit of Indian leaders to a state of India does not stand to reason and understanding of Indian people,'' he said responding to a media query on China's reaction to Naidu's visit to the northeastern state over the weekend.

 At a media briefing in Beijing, Chinese Foreign Ministry spokesman Zhao Lijian, in response to a question about Naidu's visit to Arunachal Pradesh, said China has never recognised the state.